Domestic Violence Lawyers

-Domestic Violence Lawyers Serving Woodstock, Smyrna, Marietta, Alpharetta And Cartersville
+Domestic Violence Attorneys in Woodstock, Smyrna, Marietta, Alpharetta And Cartersville

-Do not be afraid!
-You are not alone.
-Stop the abuse and get help now.
-If your current or ex-spouse, or your current boyfriend or girlfriend threatens you with physical harm and/or physically harms you, call the police immediately and report it.
-If there is proof of violence or threats, the police must remove the perpetrator for the night.
-Depending on the circumstances, he or she may be arrested.
-You must immediately seek shelter with a friend or family member.
-As soon as you are safe, you should go to your local superior court and seek an ex parte temporary protective order (tpo).
-Several courts have administrative programs that can help you complete the necessary paperwork for no fee.
-If your petition is granted, the perpetrator will be ordered to stay away from you, can be ordered to pay temporary child support and/or alimony and ordered out of the house.
-Your children can also be protected.
+If your current or ex-spouse or partner threatens to/does harm you, immediately call the police to file a report.
+If there is proof of the altercation or threats, police must remove the perpetrator for the night.
+He/she may be removed for the night depending on the circumstances.
+As soon as you have established your safety, it is important that you go to your local police station and file for a Temporary Protective Order (TPO).
+Several court systems offer an administrative assistance program that allows you to complete the paperwork for no fee.
+If your protective order is granted, the perpetrator is required to stay away from you, can be ordered to pay temporary child support, and be ordered out of the house.
+If you have children, they are also protected under the protective order.